Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4: HI stacking results for quiescent galaxies

-Following our visual morphology classification, we stack spirals and irregulars together, while spheroids enter a separate bin.
-We obtain a clear \HI{} detection in both cases (S/N>7, see Fig.\ref{fig:stack4}).
-A dotted crimson and dotted teal horizontal line in Fig.\ref{fig:morph_env} marks the logarithm of the ratio between \HI{} estimates for spirals and spheroids, respectively, over the \HI{} mass for same-stellar mass MS galaxies, against the median $\delta$ value for the two bins.
-A similar median $\delta$ proves that the two morphology classes share similar environmental properties.
-Dusty quiescent spirals/irregulars have about 40\% less \HI{} mass than MS galaxies, while dusty spheroids are \HI{}-poorer ($\approx$75\% less than MS galaxies). \citetalias{Donevski2023} mirror these results, as they report that dusty spirals generally have slightly higher $M_{\rm dust}$/$M_{\star}$ ratio than spheroids.
+Following our visual morphology classification, we stacked spirals and irregulars together, while spheroids were placed in a separate bin.
+We obtain clear \HI{} detections for both groups (S/N>7; see Fig.~\ref{fig:stack4}).
+In Fig.~\ref{fig:morph_env_separate}, a dotted crimson and teal horizontal lines mark the logarithm of the ratio between \HI{} estimates for spirals and spheroids, respectively, over the \HI{} mass for same-stellar-mass MS galaxies.
+The lines extend over the full $\delta$ range as they are not selected through a $\delta$ bin.
+The two morphology classes share a similar median $\delta$, demonstrating that they do not differ in terms of environmental properties.
+Dusty quiescent spirals and irregulars contain about 40\% less \HI{} mass than MS galaxies, while dusty spheroids are even more \HI{}-poor ($\approx$75\% less than MS galaxies). \citetalias{Donevski2023} mirror these results, reporting that dusty spirals generally have a slightly higher $M_{\rm dust}$/$M_{\star}$ ratio than spheroids.